plaited/plaited/libs/framework/src/behavioral/README.md

 ### WaitFor and block events

-This is type of object used by the **sync** function as the value to be passed to the **waitFor** and **block** keys
+This is type of object used by the **bThread** function as the value to be passed to the **waitFor** and **block** keys

 ```ts